Conan the Barbarian (1982 film): Characters

 The female lead, Valeria, has her roots in two strong female characters from Howard's Conan stories.
 Her namesake was Conan's companion in "Red Nails", while her personality and fate were based on those of Bêlit, the pirate queen in "Queen of the Black Coast".
 According to Kristina Passman, an assistant professor of classical languages and literature, the film's Valeria is a perfect archetype of the "good" Amazon character, a fierce but domesticated female warrior, in cinema.
 Rikke Schubart, a film scholar, said Valeria is a "good" Amazon because she is tamed by love and not because of any altruistic tendencies.
 Valeria's prowess in battle matches that of Conan, and she is also depicted as his equal in capability and status.
 The loyalty and love she displays for Conan makes her more than a companion to him; she represents his "possibilities of human happiness".
 Her sacrifice for Conan and her brief return from death act out the heroic code, illustrating that self-sacrificing heroism brings "undying fame".
-Valeria's name is spoken in the film only after her death.
+Valeria's name is not spoken in the film, though it is established in the opening scenes of the sequel, whose plot is centered upon Conan's quest to see her resurrected.

-Milius based Conan's other companion, Subotai, on Genghis Khan's main general, Subotai, rather than on any of Howard's characters.
+Milius based Conan's other companion, Subotai, on Genghis Khan's main general, Subutai, rather than on any of Howard's characters.
 According to film critic Roger Ebert, Subotai fulfills the role of a "classic literary type—the Best Pal."
 He helps the barbarian to kill a giant snake and cuts him down from crucifixion; the thief also cries for his companion during Valeria's cremation, with the explanation that "(h)e is Conan, a Cimmerian.
 He won't cry, so I cry for him."